Genevieve Caulfield

-Genevieve Caulfield (May 8, 1888 – December 12, 1972) was a blind American teacher, who started a school for blind people in Thailand.
+Genevieve Caulfield (May 8, 1888 – December 12, 1972) was an American teacher who started a school for blind people in Thailand.

+Biography

 Born in Suffolk, Virginia, she lost her sight in an accident when a doctor put the wrong drops into her eyes when she was two months old.
 She went on to attend Overbrook School for the Blind and Columbia Teachers College.

 Since her youth she had dreamed of becoming a teacher to help create a better understanding between Japanese and Americans.
 Her dream came true in 1923, when she went to Japan, where she taught English for a living as well as Braille to blind students.

 In 1938 she opened the Bangkok School for the Blind, partly financed by her own savings, after she learned that blind children were considered useless in Thailand.
 Resisting repatriation during World War II, she stayed in Bangkok and continued to work for her school.
 From 1956 to 1960, she organized a school for the blind and a rehabilitation center for boys in Saigon.
 There is a statue in her honor at the school in Bangkok which still exists today.

 Her autobiography The Kingdom Within was published in 1960.